rubocode/frontier.nvim/doc/design/STRATEGY.md

 for interfacing with the highlight group modules.

-When we are finally gathering the highlight groups, we simply swap the empty interface defition with the concrete module in the relevant theme.
+When we are finally gathering the highlight groups, we simply swap the empty interface definition with the concrete module in the relevant theme.
 This is simply indirection via an interface.
-However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module defitions.
+However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions.

-However, since we are dealing with a case with mostly a dozen or so theme modules, this might be tolerable given that you can isolate the highlight definitions and reuse them - (SRP and DRY principles apply).
+However, since we are dealing with a case with about a dozen or so theme modules, this might be tolerable given that you can isolate the highlight definitions and reuse them - (SRP and DRY principles apply).